UPDATE: Understanding European Union Legal Materials

 Previously, DG’s were referred to by Roman numeral, but since September 1999, DG’s have been reorganized and are referred to by the name of their policy portfolio such as economic and monetary affairs.

 Case 26/92, N.V.
 Algemene Transp. & Expeditie Onderneming Van Gend & Loos v.
 Netherlands Inland Revenue Admin., 1963 E.C.R.
 1, 12.

 Formerly known as the Official Journal of the European Communities, the Treaty of Nice mandated the change in title to the Official Journal of the European Union effective February 1, 2003.
 Treaty of Nice, art.
 2, 38, 2001 O.J.
 (C80) 26.

 “The working papers, ‘basket documents,’ the minutes of the sessions and working party meetings [of the Council] are considered confidential.”
 Barbara Sloan, Accessing European Union Information 12 (1998).

-The European Court of Justice is separate and distinct from the European Court of Human Rights of the Council of Europe.
+The Court of Justice of the European Union is separate and distinct from the European Court of Human Rights of the Council of Europe.